 Research shows how copper plays a role in your immune system functioning correctly, as long as the copper has an adequate amount of the enzyme called superoxide dismutase. (x) Copper helps increase the positive effects of T cells, which are immune defenders.
 They affect the white blood cells via neutrophils, which make up 40 to 70 percent of the white blood cells. (x)

 Copper is widely available in food and some public water supplies.
 Excellent sources of copper include: (x)

 - Liver and other organ meats

-In the case of pure copper gluconate powder, more is not better.
-It is important not to exceed the maximum dosage of 4 mg per day, as too much of it can become toxic (x).
+With pure copper gluconate powder, more is not better.
+It is essential not to exceed the maximum dosage of 4 mg per day, as too much can become toxic (x).
 Copper also competes with zinc for absorption.
-This is something to remember if you are trying to increase you Zinc intake (x).
+It’s something to remember if you are trying to increase your Zinc intake. (x)

 The Bottom Line

-Copper is important for the proper functioning of the body.
-It plays a role in energy production, activates a powerful antioxidant, supports the immune system, and makes sure connective tissue and bones stay strong.
-It might even help you look better!
-Whether or not to supplement with the orally bioavailable form copper gluconate — or any form of copper — requires careful consideration.
+The trace mineral might even help you look better.
+Deciding whether to supplement with the orally bioavailable form copper gluconate — or any form of copper — requires careful consideration.
 Too much can be dangerous.
 If you’re unsure, ask your healthcare provider for more guidance.